mzheng8/SantoriniCLI/README.md

-# SantoriniCLI
-Santorini game played via CLI; project for OOP class

 # Santorini Board Game

 This project is an implementation of the classic board game Santorini in Python, played via the command line interface.
+This was created as a project for an OOP course.

 ## Table of Contents